MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/retention-settings.md

 search.appverid:
 - MOE150
 - MET150
-description: "Understand the settings you can configure in a retention policy or retention label policy to keep what you want and get rid of what you don't."
+description: "Understand the settings you can configure in a retention policy or retention label policy to keep what you want and get rid of what you don't want."
 ---

 # Common settings for retention policies and retention label policies